ketiboldiais/algebron/README.md

-This is the documentation website for Liber.
+This is the documentation website for Algebron.